troperville

 • Then that player knows what's actually going on.
 A note saying "Make a perception roll, but don't tell the others" makes everyone paranoid.

 • In the original production of The Phantom of the Opera, at one point the Phantom is underground, having kidnapped Christine.
 He loads her into the boat.
 On stage, the boat needs to be pushed out to the front, as though he was pushing it into the water.
-Not knowing that the boat was so heavy, it takes a lot out of the Phantom and he is severely out of breath.
-So the rendering of the next song, "slowly, gently, in anticipation" is so affected that the director decides to keep it like that.
+Not knowing that the boat was so heavy, it took a lot out of the Phantom and he was severely out of breath.
+The rendering of the next song, "slowly, gently, in anticipation" is so affected that the director decides to keep it like that.

 • In fact, during Shakespeare's time, it seemed perfectly common to be cruel to the actors like that, not telling them when they were going to be slapped, etc. Then there is one scene where a character tries to get a word in but can't manage to interrupt someone.
 Since the actors weren't given the full script, only their own lines and the key lines before them so they would know when it was their turn, the previous actor would say a phrase similar to the key line three times, each time causing a false alarm, making the actor after him think it's his turn to speak, only to be cut off by the first character's continued talking.
 This very convincingly created the illusion of the second character trying in vain to get a word in.